 Taking a gap year

-A gap year is a popular option for people who want to take some time out from their studies and try something different or new, before either resuming education or entering into full time employment.
+A gap year is a popular option for people who want to take some time out and try something different or new, before continuing with their studies or starting work.
 Your gap year could include travelling, volunteering, gaining paid work experience or a combination of all three.
-See our Focus on Gap Years section for more information.